OfficeDev/outlook-dev-docs/docs/add-ins/outlook-on-send-addins.md

 #### What the setting does

 For compliance reasons, administrators may need to ensure that users cannot send email until the latest on-send add-isn are available to run.
-Admins must enable the key **OnSendAddinsWaitForLoad** so that all add-ins are updated from Exchange and available to verify each email meets expected rules and regulations on-send.
+Admins must enable the key **OnSendAddinsWaitForLoad** so that all add-ins are updated from Exchange and available to verify each email meets expected rules and regulations on send.

 |Key's state|Result|
 |---|---|